kubedb/cli/docs/concepts/databases/redis.md

 ### spec.serviceTemplate

-You can also provide a template for the services created by KubeDB operator for Redis database through `spec.serviceTemplate`.
+You can also provide a template for the services created by KubeDB operator for Redis server through `spec.serviceTemplate`.
 This will allow you to set the type and other properties of the services.

 KubeDB allows following fields to set in `spec.serviceTemplate`: